AI2Phil/digame/docs/Start Docs/START.md

 Welcome to **Digame** - the Digital Professional Twin Platform!
 This guide will help you get up and running quickly with the platform's comprehensive user workflow system, authentication, team management, and progressive onboarding features.

-pkill -f "next dev" && npm run dev
+cd digame/frontend && npm run build

 ## 📋 Table of Contents